-In accordance with standard industry practice, we provide resellers with limited price protection for inventories held by resellers at the time of published list price reductions and other sales incentive programs.
-In accordance with current accounting standards, we recognize revenue upon delivery to OEMs, ODMs and resellers and record a reduction of revenue for estimated price protection and other programs in effect until the resellers sell such inventory to their customers.
-We base these adjustments on several factors including anticipated price decreases during the reseller holding period, reseller's sell-through and inventory levels, estimated amounts to be reimbursed to qualifying customers, historical pricing information and customer claim processing.
-If customer demand for hard drives or market conditions differ from our expectations, our operating results could be affected.
+In accordance with standard industry practice, we provide distributors and retailers (collectively referred to as "resellers") with limited price protection for inventories held by resellers at the time of published list price reductions, and we provide resellers and OEMs with other sales incentive programs.
+At the time we recognize revenue to resellers and OEMs, we record a reduction of revenue for estimated price protection until the resellers sell such inventory to their customers and we also record a reduction of revenue for the other programs in effect.
+We base these adjustments on several factors including anticipated price decreases during the reseller holding period, resellers' sell-through and inventory levels, estimated amounts to be reimbursed to qualifying customers, historical pricing information and customer claim processing.
+If customer demand for hard drives or market conditions differ from our expectations, our operating results could be materially affected.
 We also have programs under which we reimburse qualified distributors and retailers for certain marketing expenditures which are recorded as a reduction of revenue.
-We apply the provisions of Emerging Issues Task Force No. 01-9, "Accounting for Consideration Given by a Vendor to a Customer (Including a Reseller of the Vendor's Products)" and such sales incentive and marketing programs are recorded.

-as a reduction of revenue.
 These amounts generally vary according to several factors including industry conditions, seasonal demand, competitor actions, channel mix and overall availability of product.
-Since 2007, total sales incentive and marketing programs have ranged from 7% to 12% of gross revenues per quarter.
-Changes in future customer demand and market conditions may require us to increase our incentive programs as a percentage of gross revenue from the current range.
-Adjustments to revenues due to changes in accruals for these programs related to revenues reported in prior periods have averaged 0.2% of quarterly gross revenue since 2007.
+Since 2008, total sales incentive and marketing programs have ranged from 7% to 12% of gross revenues per quarter.
+Changes in future customer demand and market conditions may require us to adjust our incentive programs as a percentage of gross revenue from the current range.
+Adjustments to revenues due to changes in accruals for these programs related to revenues reported in prior periods have averaged 0.1% of quarterly gross revenue since the first quarter of fiscal 2008.

 We record an allowance for doubtful accounts by analyzing specific customer accounts and assessing the risk of loss based on insolvency, disputes or other collection issues.
 In addition, we routinely analyze the different receivable aging categories and establish reserves based on a combination of past due receivables and expected future losses based primarily on our historical levels of bad debt losses.
-If the financial condition of a significant customer deteriorates resulting in its inability to pay its accounts when due, or if our overall loss history changes significantly, an adjustment in our allowance for doubtful accounts would be required, which could affect operating results.
+If the financial condition of a significant customer deteriorates resulting in its inability to pay its accounts when due, or if our overall loss history changes significantly, an adjustment in our allowance for doubtful accounts would be required, which could materially affect operating results.

 We establish provisions against revenue and cost of revenue for sales returns in the same period that the related revenue is recognized.
 We base these provisions on existing product return notifications.
-If actual sales returns exceed expectations, an increase in the sales return accrual would be required, which could negatively affect operating results.
+If actual sales returns exceed expectations, an increase in the sales return accrual would be required, which could materially affect operating results.